Despite a long history of bipartisan support, recent reports indicate that Head Start funding may be at risk.

 Head Start is a critical component of the nation's early childhood infrastructure and has been for over fifty years.
-Let the current administration and Congress know why they need to #ProtectHeadStart by using our social media toolkit below!
+Let Congress know why they need to #ProtectHeadStart by using our social media toolkit below!

 Other Ways to Take Action: